LLC vs S-Corp

 There is only one type of S-corp election.
 Any eligible business entity can elect to be treated as an S-corp by filing Form 2553.

-Ideal for
+Ideal For

-LLC is ideal for small business owners who have been running sole proprietorship and would need liability protection.
+LLC is ideal for small business owners who have been running sole proprietorships and would need liability protection.
 It is sort of the next stage that business owners move into after starting their business as a sole proprietorship.

 For various businesses

-If you’re just starting out and don't expect to raise outside capital for quite some time, you can choose an LLC.
-Once the store picks up, you can elect to be classified as an S-corp
+If you’re just starting out and don’t expect to raise outside capital for quite some time, you can choose an LLC.
+Once the store picks up, you can elect to be classified as an S-corp.

 Single member LLC would be ideal during the initial days.
-After you start earning more than $60k per annum, you may want to be elected as an S-corp
+After you start earning more than $60k per annum, you may want to be elected as an S-corp.

 Choosing LLC and electing your LLC as a corporation would save some money on taxes as compared to the default multi member LLC.
 Alternatively, you could also choose to be elected as an S-corp for additional tax savings.

-Tax treatment
+Tax Treatment

 LLC is governed by state statues.
 It is only a legal entity, not a new tax entity.
 By default, LLCs with a single member are treated as a sole proprietorship and multiple members are treated as a partnership.
 They have a pass-through income, meaning the business income(called distribution) is transferred to the members and are not taxed at the LLC level.
 Members pay taxes at their individual level.
 There is no double taxation.
-Members pay self employment tax (15.3%) on the entire distribution.
+Members pay self-employment tax (15.3%) on the entire distribution.

 S-corp has a pass-through income like an LLC.
 This means business income is not taxed at the corporation level and is automatically passed through to the shareholders.
 In addition, shareholders are required to be hired as employees.
 That means shareholders receive 2 kinds of income from an S-corp: distribution & salary.
 None of the two is taxed at the corporation level.
 Therefore, there is no double taxation.
 All the taxes are paid at the individual level.
 However, shareholders do not pay self-employment tax(15.3%) on their distribution.
 That's the main tax savings in an S-corp.

-Tax rates
+Tax Rates

 Single member LLC

-A single member LLC usually pays 2 types of taxes: payroll tax and franchise tax.
+A single-member LLC usually pays 2 types of taxes: payroll tax and franchise tax.
 Members of the LLC pay income tax at the individual level.

 Top 3 personal income tax rates